JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 #### Quotas

-[The quotas page](https://console.cloud.google.com/apis/api/cloudfunctions.googleapis.com/quotas) shows your functions’ usage against all applicable resource limits.
+[The quotas page](https://console.cloud.google.com/apis/api/cloudfunctions.googleapis.com/quotas) shows your functions' usage against all applicable resource limits.
 For example, your plan is subject to read limits, write limits, CPU limits, traffic limits, DNS limits, build time limits, etc. You should occasionally check the graphs on this page to make sure no functions are misbehaving.

 [![](/wp-content/uploads/2018/11/quotas.png)](/wp-content/uploads/2018/11/quotas.png)